-BBSQ 5940 - Evaluating research in speech-language pathology and audiology
+BBSQ 5940 - Evaluating Research in Speech-Language Pathology

 Evaluation of research methods and the interpretation of research leading to evidence-based practice approaches.

 BBSQ 6351 - Advanced practice: Clinical

 Doctoral students are required to register in four sections during their period of candidacy.
 Observation of faculty during therapy, diagnosis, supervisory, teaching, or research activities and participation in such activities.